 '“In ‘Rice Pudding Moon & The River of Dreams we are encouraged to feel, and not to merely observe.
 Pattison carries us with skill, at times travelling through serene moon-lit landscapes, feeling the warmth of a maternal embrace, or dreaming of the uncle in the moon.
 A sense of well-crafted magical realism binds together the work as a story and not only as individual images.”
 Marina Syrmakez

 Jennifer Pattison is a British photographer who lives and works in London.
 She graduated from the London College of Communication receiving her BA (Hons) in Photography in 2000.
 Having begun her career as a photographers’ agent, Jennifer has focused on her own practice since 2012.
-She has taught on the BA (Hons) Photography at Coventry University, amongst other institutions and her work is held in numerous private collections internationally.
+She currently teaches on the BA (Hons) Photography at Coventry University, amongst other institutions and her work is held in numerous private collections internationally.

 Jennifer Pattison’s portraits are arresting and full of unselfconscious expression, her recent body of work Flower Boys is inspired by Victorian portrait miniatures and presents a series focused on young males, photographed in a traditional portrait style with a contemporary twist.
 The work aims to question the stereotypical imagery of men and celebrates the flamboyant and feminine side of the male.